Mozambique: Bantu migrations

 Bantu-speaking peoples migrated into Mozambique as early as the 4th century BC.
 It is believed between the 1st and 5th centuries AD, waves of migration from the west and north went through the Zambezi River valley and then gradually into the plateau and coastal areas of Southern Africa.
 They established agricultural communities or societies based on herding cattle.
 They brought with them the technology for smelting and smithing iron.

 Swahili Coast

-From the late first millennium AD, vast Indian Ocean trade networks extended as far south into Mozambique as evidenced by the ancient port town of Chibuene.
+From the late first millennium AD, vast Indian Ocean trade networks extended as far south as present day Vilankulo, as evidenced by the ancient port town of Chibuene.
 Beginning in the 9th century, a growing involvement in Indian Ocean trade led to the development of numerous port towns along the entire East African coast, including modern day Mozambique.
 Largely autonomous, these towns broadly participated in the incipient Swahili culture.
 Islam was often adopted by urban elites, facilitating trade.
 In Mozambique, Sofala, Angoche, and Mozambique Island were regional powers by the 15th century.

 The towns traded with merchants from both the African interior and the broader Indian Ocean world.
 Particularly important were the gold and ivory caravan routes.
 Inland states like the Kingdom of Zimbabwe and Kingdom of Mutapa provided the coveted gold and ivory, which were then exchanged up the coast to larger port cities like Kilwa and Mombasa.